 - Going Postal has various publications for pin collectors (or "pin heads" as they call themselves).
 Then, they invented stamps...

-- In Harry Potter, there is Which Broom?; although given the popularity of Quidditch in the wizarding world, this is probably not so obscure; they're essentially the wizards' equivalent of racing bikes.
+- In Harry Potter, there is Which Broom?; although given the popularity of Quidditch in the wizarding world and the broom's ubiquity as a means of transport, this is probably not so obscure; they're essentially the wizards' equivalent of racing bikes.

 - In The Areas of My Expertise, John Hodgman provides a list of (mostly) fake periodicals where writers of short stories can submit their work for a variety of increasingly esoteric literary genres.